News Updated 6 min read

 For people facing mesothelioma surgery, the decision involves weighing survival benefits against surgical risks.
 If a blood test could identify which patients are at highest risk of blood clots before the procedure, surgeons could adjust their approach: more aggressive clot prevention with anticoagulants, closer post-operative monitoring, or in some cases, reconsidering the surgical plan.

-The study’s small size limits immediate clinical application, but it establishes a framework that larger studies can build on.
+The study’s small size limits immediate clinical application, but it establishes a framework that larger studies and clinical trials can build on.
 The authors write that their findings “can potentially guide subsequent, larger-scale investigations.”

 People with mesothelioma who are considering surgery should discuss blood clot risk with their surgical team.
 Ask about VTE prevention measures, including blood thinners before and after surgery, compression devices, and early mobilization.
 The PITAC aerosol chemotherapy trial and other recent advances are expanding surgical options for people with this disease.